PsCustomObject/PsCustomObject.github.io/_posts/2019-01-03-PowerShell-Error-Handling.md

 True     True     ArrayList                                System.Object
 ```

-When you start a new PowerShell session the variable will be of course empty but yet it will be initialised.
+When you start a new PowerShell session the variable will be of course empty but yet it will be initialized.

 Let's see how this works trying to run a cmdlet that does not exist:

 ```powershell
 # This does not exist